 The Chairman is elected by the Parish Council at its statutory annual meeting in May.It may also appoint a Vice-Chairman.
 The Chairman and Vice-Chairman must have been elected at the general election.

-The Parish Council has the following employees – Clerk and Responsible Financial Officer, Administrative Assistant, Day Caretaker, Evening/Weekend Caretaker.The Internal Auditor is a Chartered Accountant.
+The Parish Council has the following employees – Clerk and Responsible Financial Officer, Financial and Administration Officer , Day Caretaker, Evening/Weekend Caretaker.The Internal Auditor is a Chartered Accountant.

-The Parish Council delegates certain of its functions to the Planning Committee, Personnel Committee and Appeals Committee, appointed each year at the statutory annual meeting.
+The Parish Council delegates certain of its functions to the Planning Committee, Environment and Facilities Committee, Personnel Committee and Appeals Committee, appointed each year at the statutory annual meeting.

 Councillor Richard Perry

-The Parish Council is also responsible for the maintenance of the closed churchyard at St. Andrew’s Church and the surrounds of St. George’s Church at Heybridge Basin.
-It has assumed responsibility for maintaining the following:
+The Parish Council is also responsible for the maintenance of the closed churchyard at St. Andrew’s Church Heybridge It has responsibility for maintaining the following:

-The Parish Council has engaged a contractor on a rolling contract to maintain its grassed areas and open spaces.The body is commissioned to carry out other individual items of maintenance work from time to time e.g. fencing repairs, play equipment maintenance and repair, putting up signs, clearance of litter.The street cleansing contactors regularly clean Daisy Meadow Car Park and Plantation Hall Car Park for a nominal charge.The services of a self-employed gardener/handyman, are also engaged.
+The Parish Council has engaged a contractor on a rolling contract to maintain its grassed areas and open spaces.The body is commissioned to carry out other individual items of maintenance work from time to time e.g. fencing repairs, play equipment maintenance and repair, putting up signs, clearance of litter.The street cleansing contactor regularly clean Plantation Hall Car Park for a nominal charge.The services of a self-employed gardener/handyman, are also engaged.

 The Parish Council has a number of other functions, which are mainly of a consultative nature.Perhaps the most important role is that of giving views on planning applications.By law, the District Council is required to notify the Parish Council of all applications affecting Heybridge, and comments should be returned within 28 days.A copy of the weekly list produced by District Council is sent to all Parish Councils, and it is open to the Parish Council to comment on any application in a neighbouring Parish which it is felt might affect Heybridge.Notices of current applications are displayed on official notice boards, and copies of applications due to be considered are available for inspection 30 minutes prior to the start of Parish Council meetings.The Parish Council is also given the opportunity to comment in the event of appeals against planning decisions of the District Council.